ClinicalGenomicsGBG/Taxprofiler-Metagenomics/README.md

 ```

-2. (*Optional*) Database is already set but if you want to change it generate your $DatabaseSheet, comma seperated containing the paths to the databases you want to include.
+2. (*Optional*) Database is already set in the config file but if you want to change it generate your $DatabaseSheet, comma seperated containing the paths to the databases you want to include.

 ```
 tool,db_name,db_params,db_path